manuth/MarkdownConverter/README.md

     The date-format to apply to all dates by default.
   - `markdownConverter.DateFormats`:
     A set of names and their corresponding custom date-format.
-  - `markdownConverter.ChromiumArgs`:
-    Allows you to pass specific arguments to chromium for the conversion (such as `--no-sandbox` or `--disable-gpu`).
   - `markdownConverter.Parser.SystemParserEnabled`:
     This setting allows you to enable or disable the usage of `vscode`s internal markdown-parser.
 Using the internal markdown-parser might be very useful to you as it grants you access to all markdown-plugin extensions installed to your vscode.
   - `markdownConverter.Parser.Toc.Enabled`: